elotroalex/chiens/_texts/translation.md

 - complaints
 - of leprosy
 - elephantiasis
-- non-place of denial of justice of lynchings of slow deaths
+- non-place of denial of justice, of lynchings, of slow deaths
 - pickaninnies
 - pickaninnies
 - Oh, your unbreakable laughter